wdrogers/catechism-project/catechism.md

 First, that when we ask mercies for ourselves from our heavenly Father, we may at the same time render him that honor which is his due; secondly, that by the thought of his everlasting kingdom, power, and glory, we may be more and more established in the hope that he will give us what we ask, because this is in his power, and makes to his glory.

-433. What means the word Amen T
+433. What means the word Amen

 It means verily, or so be it.